This website uses cookies. Learn more. Accept Cookies.

 Also known as the Philippine Lime, Calamonding or calamansi, the Calamondin Orange is both beautiful and practical.

 The fruits, which look like small oranges, have a sweet peel and slightly sour and acidic yet juicy flesh, and have many culinary uses.
 In the Philippines, due to the warmer climate the fruits remain green; in cooler climates the fruits ripen to orange.
-The fruits can be variegated whilst ripening and look very pretty.

 Thought to originate from China.
 Commonly found in the Phillippines.